smsummers1/e15/vhours/README.md

 ![](RackMultipart20200425-4-1tqgdeb_html_905129c85ce26769.png)

-Now that the database has been created and we are connected, we need to create a table in our database that will line up with our Excel data file.
+Now that the database has been created and we are connected, we need to create a table in our database that will line up with our Excel spreadsheet.

 ![](RackMultipart20200425-4-1tqgdeb_html_ae819880d5e3a9a9.png)